Priorities for development – Satakunta

 - Entrepreneurship and employment – The aim is to promote entrepreneurship, develop business environments and build national and international networks to boost the region’s vitality and growth.
 Another aim is to fully harness the labour potential and prevent social exclusion.

-PRIORITY 2 A thriving community and environment The main goal is to ensure that the region offers a smooth everyday life and high-quality environment and sees to the residents’ wellbeing and safety.
+The main goal is to ensure that the region offers a smooth everyday life and high-quality environment and sees to the residents’ wellbeing and safety.

 The main goal of priority 2 will be promoted through three development themes: